tintin10q/csai_ml_final_summary/README.md

 ![Accuracy can be a problem](figures/problemwithaccuracy.png)

 What scores you attach to most value to depend on the **goal setting**.
-Let's say you have a pacemaker factory then you have to be sure that every pacemaker is 100% save, and you are ok with trowing away some pacemakers.
+Let's say you have a pacemaker factory then you have to be sure that every pacemaker is 100% save, and you are ok with throwing away some pacemakers.
 Even some false negatives.
 Because economically speaking a false positive (working but looks broken) will cost you 10 euros while a false negative (broken but looks ok) will cost you a potential human live (wich will cost you more than 10 euros).

 Changing the threshold that is used to make a classification decision in a model is a way to adjust the trade-off of precision and recall for a given classifier.
 This gives you the precision recall curve.
 This is useful when you make a new model.